What Does Grief Feel Like?

 Our therapists are here to help you explore your feelings around your particular loss, whether it’s the death of a loved one, or the loss of something important in your life.
 It can take some time to recover from grief, but being able to express your emotions, and to feel heard, can really help in finding a way through.
-Treatment may include:
+Bereavement counselling may include:

-- Identifying the stages of bereavement
+- Identifying the stages of grief

 - Recognising which stage you are experiencing at the moment, or why you cannot move to the next stage and creating the space to be able to fully express your emotions that are linked to bereavement such as sadness, numbness, anger, rage, disappointment and hopelessness